-The financial statements have been prepared in accordance with Ind ASs notified under the Companies (Indian Accounting Standards) Rules, 2015.
+The financial statements have been prepared in accordance with Ind AS notified under the Companies (Indian Accounting Standards) Rules, 2015.

 Upto the year ended March 31, 2018, the Company prepared its financial statements in accordance with the requirements of previous GAAP, which includes Standards notified under the Companies (Accounting Standards) Rules, 2014.
-These are the Company's first Indian Accounting Standard (Ind AS) financial statements.
-The date of transition to Ind AS is April 1, 2017 b) Basis of accounting and preparation of financial statements:
+The date of transition to Ind AS is April 1, 2017.

+b) Basis of accounting and preparation of financial statements: